alicehe2003/Express_App/README.md

 `res`: the response object, which is used to send back a response to the client

 After POST request, redirect user to root path - this prevents duplicate submissions and refreshes the user list.

+The usersStorage class simulates interactions with a database.